Acoustic neuroma is a rare noncancer tumor. It affects hearing and balance when the tumor presses on the nerves in the inner ear.

-Acoustic neuroma is a noncancerous tumor.
+Acoustic neuroma is a tumor.
+It's not cancer.
 It affects hearing and balance when the tumor presses on the nerves in the inner ear.

-It is a rare tumor that often affects middle-aged people.
+It's a rare tumor that affects middle-aged people.

-It can be caused by constant exposure to loud noise, or to face and neck radiation.
+It can be caused by radiation exposure to the head and neck.
 Some types are inherited.

 Treatment can include watching and waiting, surgery, or radiation.